 Association: Parsons School of Design, MFA Design+Tech Studio

 Taking a simple concept, I wanted to address the fact that people are unaware of the ancient and new 7 wonders of the world, and that bothers a hardcore traveler like me.
 The concept of 7 wonders has amazed me since childhood and hence I wanted to explain its clarity to people.

 It was clear that people are unaware of the facts and are satisfied with assumptions, or are confused and are comfortable ignoring this, because apparently, not many actually care much about the 7 wonders, at least as much as I do.

-Keeping the design statement and criteria constant, I shall proceed to create designs int eh forms of:
+Keeping the design statement and criteria constant, I shall proceed to create designs in the forms of:

 - 1D: The idea that created the design statement itself.

 - 2D: It must fit on a paper to be hung on a wall